 Chauncey Fitzmorris started his lengthy service on West Sister Island in 1909 and was repeatedly recognized by the Lighthouse Service for assisting vessels in distress.
 Perhaps the most dramatic of his rescues happened in 1916 when the forty-five-foot yacht Luella capsized two miles west of the island in a severe storm.
 After seeing the mishap, Keeper Fitzmorris put out in the station's small boat and, after a half-hour battling the storm, managed to save five adults and a baby.
 He reportedly had to chop through the walls of the yacht's cabin to free two women and the baby.

-On July 3, 1936, the glazed portion of the tower's lantern was removed, and the light was subsequently shown from a lens lantern placed on top of the tower.
+On July 3, 1936, the glazed portion of the tower's lantern was removed, and the light was subsequently shown from a lens lantern placed atop the tower.
 West Sister Island Lighthouse was automated in 1937, at which time the keeper's dwelling, built in 1868, was abandoned.
-Also in 1937, President Franklin D. Roosevelt established the island "as a refuge and breeding ground for migratory birds and other wildlife."
-The West Sister Island National Wildlife Refuge would protect the largest wading bird nesting colony on the Great Lakes.
+Also in 1937, President Franklin D. Roosevelt established the island “as a refuge and breeding ground for migratory birds and other wildlife.”
+West Sister Island National Wildlife Refuge now protects the largest wading bird nesting colony on the Great Lakes.

 Ironically, after being established as a wildlife refuge, West Sister Island was used by the United States Army for artillery practice during World War II.
 While neither the wildlife population nor the lighthouse suffered significant damage, the keeper's quarters were destroyed, and it is reported that fuel tanks, jettisoned by dive bombers, can still be found on the island.